AvuthuManisha/first_repo/README.md

 Manisha Avuthu

-Pain pays the income of each precious thing.
+"Pain pays the income of each PRECIOUS thing".